 Demand for labor increases as wages fall.
 And vice versa, demand falls as wages rise.
 As a result, the labor demand curve has a downward slope (negative slope).

 The law of diminishing marginal return explains the negative slope of the labor demand curve.
-The law says, when a company employs more workers, each additional worker contributes less to output.
+The law says, that when a company employs more workers, each additional worker contributes less to output.
 Because additional workers contribute less to additional output, businesses are willing to increase the workforce only when wages fall.

 The change in the wage rate causes the labor demanded to move along the curve.
 Meanwhile, changes in factors other than wages shift the curve to the right or left.
 Such factors include: